nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ cat lecture1
 cat: lecture1: Is a directory
 ```
-The output shows that lecture1 is a directory.
+not an error: The output shows that lecture1 is a directory.

 **`cat` with path to a file as an argument**